JJitusDD/GraphSql/README.md

-# Graph sql Service - Intergrate in Echo Framework
+# Graph sql Service - Integrate in Echo Framework
-This project demonstrates a simple Go application with GraphQL which is intergrated in Echo Framework, running inside a Docker container and managed with Docker Compose.
+This project demonstrates a simple Go application with GraphQL which is integrated Echo Framework, running inside a Docker container and managed with Docker Compose.

 ## Prerequisites